Eightdays1/guesswhere_doc/UseCases/Use-Case_Challenge_User.md

 - Recieving Notifications from Backend to the App must be implemented

 # 4 Preconditions
-The user who wants to challange another must be logged in.
+The user who wants to challenge another must be logged in.
 The other User must exists.

 # 6 Function Points